 The cash points with no charge are at:

 3 Foundry Square, Hayle TR27 4HJ

 23 Foundry Square, Hayle TR27 4HR

 13 Penpol Terrace, Hayle TR27 4BQ

 2 Chapel Terrace, Foundary Square, Hayle TR27 4AB

 18 Copper Terrace, Hayle TR27 4EB

 Tourist Information Centre is located at Hayle Library.

 Easter until October

-See Library opening times on our Hayle Community Information page.
+For Library opening times see our Hayle Community Information page.